What is left or right brain all about?

 Below are simple examples you can do together with your child.

 1. Play visual memory games

-Doing fun visual memory activities which involve children looking at and remembering images comprising of different shapes and colours quickly (refer to image below), and thereafter replicating them by drawing out are good exercises for the right brain.
+Doing fun visual memory activities that involve children looking at and remembering images comprising of different shapes and colours quickly (refer to the image below), and thereafter replicating them by drawing out are good exercises for the right brain.